ayakhattab77/50Tasksin50Days/README.md

 4. pseudo-elements and content property
 5. positions and z-index
 6. Flexbox layout and percentages (responsive design)
+7. Multiple different selectors

 JavaScript:
-1. fetch, async/await (dealing with APIs)
+1. fetch, async/await (Asynchronous JS and dealing with APIs)
 2. forEach and for...in
 3. scale function
 4. Video element properties, methods and events
 5. Dynamically building the web page
 6. Dynamically styling the web page
-6. The rest and spread operator
+7. The rest and spread operator
+8. Importing and exporting modules
+9.

 Still going!